adidadonne/DataStructuresCourse_technion_project1/README.md

 void * Init(int segments)
 Time complexity: O(1)

 Return value:ptr to data structore or NULL in case of a failure

 StatusType AddImage(void *DS, int imageID)

 Time complexity:O(log(k)+n) in the worst case, when k is the number of the photoes in the system and n is the number of the segments in the picture

 StatusType DeleteImage(void *DS, int imageID)

 Time complexity:O(log(k)+n) in the worst case, when k is the number of the photoes in the system and n is the number of the segments in the picture

-StatusType AddLabel(void *DS, int imageID, int segmentID, int label) Time complexity:O(log(k)+n) in the worst case, when k is the number of the photoes in the system and n is the number of the segments in the picture
+StatusType AddLabel(void *DS, int imageID, int segmentID, int label)

+Time complexity:O(log(k)+n) in the worst case, when k is the number of the photoes in the system and n is the number of the segments in the picture

-StatusType GetLabel(void *DS, int imageID, int segmentID, int *label) Time complexity:O(log(k)) in the worst case, when k is the number of the photoes in the system.
+StatusType GetLabel(void *DS, int imageID, int segmentID, int *labl)

+Time complexity:O(log(k)) in the worst case, when k is the number of the photoes in the system.

-StatusType DeleteLabel(void *DS, int imageID, int segmentID) Time complexity:O(log(k)) in the worst case, when k is the number of the photoes in the system.
+StatusType DeleteLabel(void *DS, int imageID, int segmentID)

+Time complexity:O(log(k)) in the worst case, when k is the number of the photoes in the system.

 StatusType GetAllUnLabeledSegments(void *DS, int imageID, int **segments, int* numOfSegments)